PACE

 How does PACE work?

-PACE covers all Medicare- and Medicaid-covered care and services, and anything else the health care professionals in your PACE team decide you need to improve and maintain your health.
-This includes prescription drugs and any medically necessary care.
+PACE covers all Medicare- and Medicaid-covered care and services, and anything else the health care professionals in your PACE team decide you need to improve and maintain your health, including your prescription drugs.
+The team personalizes your care based on your medical, physical, social, and emotional needs and preferences.

 Here are some of the services PACE may cover:

-• Transportation to the PACE center for activities or medical appointments
+- Transportation to and from the PACE center and medical appointments

 Who can get PACE?